Keyur3766/Complete-AES-Implementation/README.md

 # Complete-AES-Implementation

-Please read instruction.docx ti run the encryption and decryption
+Please read instruction.docx to run the encryption and decryption